mrsergei/RepData_PeerAssessment2/storm.md

 #### Storm Events categories normalization

-We observe that number of unique severe weatehr event types recorded in Storm Databse significantly larger than 96 describd in Storm Data Event Table from "NATIONAL WEATHER SERVICE INSTRUCTION 10-1605" (see References section)
+We observe that number of unique severe weatehr event types recorded in the Storm Databse is significantly larger than 96 described in the Storm Data Event Table from "NATIONAL WEATHER SERVICE INSTRUCTION 10-1605" (see References section)

 ```r